wallstreetcn/vue-ssr-boilerplate/README.md

 ## Why XXX loaders are not configured?
 No dish suits all tastes.
 Just fork it and add your sass/stylus/typescript/... loaders.
 Or change to your favorite eslint or babel presets.

+## To-dos
+* Code Splitting.
+  Because Vue doesn't support code splitting in SSR currently (https://github.com/vuejs/vue/issues/4387), so there's no easy way to achieve it.
+Good news is it's on the [roadmap](https://github.com/vuejs/vue/projects/3).

 ## Contributing